johncf/mnist-style/README.md

 - [x] Simple auto-encoder
 - [x] A script to visualize latent feature-space (style-space).
 - [x] Adverserial auto-encoder to fit the style-space into a gaussian distribution.
+- [ ] A script to generate images of all digits from a random style-vector.

 ## Setup